pan

 boundmode [enum] (default: ignore)

-Possible values: will prevent input values from bleeding over the edges, whereas will circularly crossfade between all other floating-point steps beyond 0. - 1. and will allow the input to move outside of the boundary associated with outputs.0 = 'wrap'
+Bound the output of the crossfade.
+The default value will prevent input values from bleeding over the edges, whereas will circularly crossfade between all other floating-point steps beyond 0. - 1. and will allow the input to move outside of the boundary associated with outputs.

 1 = 'clip'